 In a way, my criticism of what you are saying is that it leaves the power in the word.
-You say it offends you inherently, the word inherently stigmatizes.
-But my view is that nothing inherently stigmatizes, and nothing should inherently offend except the evil intention behind the use of this.
-I want to fight that, and if the word doesn’t scare me, and we can teach our people not to get scared by the word, then it loses its power, and people who say that just sound like idiots.
+You say it offends you inherently.
+The word inherently stigmatizes.
+But my view is that nothing inherently stigmatizes, and nothing should inherently offend except the evil intention behind the use of this word.
+I want to fight that evil, and if the word doesn’t scare me, and we can teach our people not to get scared by the word, then it loses its power, and people who say that just sound like idiots.

 I think what you are saying is a stage along the way to getting there.
 I would like us to be impervious to the charge.
-When we see these politicians and media people who make some unguarded statements, and then they are being roasted, and they are just blubbering for forgiveness for their horrible crime of noticing something real, I pity those people.
-And I want to take their hand, and sit them down, and say, “It’s just a word which is being used by evil people who are out to destroy you.”
+When we see these politicians and media people who make some unguarded statements, and then they are being roasted, and they are just blubbering for forgiveness for their horrible crime of noticing something real, I pity these people.
+I want to take their hand, and sit them down, and say “It’s just a word that is being used by evil people who are out to destroy you.”

 These people might pretend they are offering you a path to absolution.
 That’s just to sway people to working against racism if they think they can absolve themselves of this guilt.
 But there is just no absolution, because what we are trying to absolve ourselves of is natural, normal, and right.
 It is hardwired into our nature as healthy organisms.
 The only way to overcome this is to become a sick, twisted, and mangled organism.
 And the harder people try to become “anti-racist,” the more twisted and sicker they become as people.